 What is vitamin C?

-Vitamin C, also known as ascorbic acid, is an important nutrient and antioxidant your body uses to synthesize connective tissues and strengthen your immune system, among other functions.
-Vitamin C is not made or stored by your body, which is why it’s important to consistently include it in your diet.
+Vitamin C, also known as ascorbic acid, is an important nutrient and antioxidant used to synthesize connective tissues and strengthen the immune system.1 Vitamin C is not made or stored by your body, which is why it’s important to consistently include it in your diet.

 Which foods contain vitamin C?